PerchunPak/nixpkgs-updaters-library/docs/usage/models.md

 ## `Entry`

-All information about the entry, that we need to generate the Nix code.
-It must implement only one method:
+All information about the entry, that we need to generate Nix code.

 - `minify()`: minifies all the information about the entry to an `MiniEntry` instance.